 Christmas tree marshmallow pops are a festive, colorful and easy treat to whip up for the holidays.

 I’m all about the marshmallow pops, as you know, so for my guest post over at JavaCupcake, naturally I chose marshmallow pops.
 Well, I suppose “naturally” would have been decorated cookies, given the name of my blog, but it’s too late to change my name to “the decorated cookie and marshmallow pops and other stuff like that.”
+So I give you Christmas tree marshmallows.

 You can display them at a holiday part by wrapping a Styrofoam block in tissue paper and propping them in there.
 Or, wrap them in cellophane bags to give as gifts.
 I use paper straws here because I like the look of them, but lollipop sticks would be sturdier, so if you’re new to marshmallow pop dipping and decorating, maybe stick with the lollipop sticks.